Best of Wine & Spirits in Hong Kong & Macau

 Luk Yu Tea House- Hong Kong's oldest teahouse, known for its dim sum.

 Riedel Room at the J.W.
 Marriott Hotel- First of its kind, with over 100 different Reidel glasses.
 Part of Q88 Wine Bar with 40 wines by the glass.
-Had a fabulous brunch at JW's California and Sushi Bar.
+Fabulous brunch at JW's California and Sushi Bar.

-The Chinnery at the Mandarin Oriental Hong Kong- 100 Single Malt Scotches
+The Chinnery at the Mandarin Oriental Hong Kong- 100 single malt scotch whiskies.

 Krug Room- Mandarin Oriental Hong Kong- Large Krug Champagne selection.